JamesCraster/OpenWerewolf/README.md

 It's up to you to piece together the truth (if you're a townie) or bluff your way to victory (if you're an evil werewolf), in the Trial, where you'll be voting to kill the werewolves among you.
 For 3-7 players.

 * Classic: A classic game of werewolf lasting multiple nights.
-Finished, currently being polished.
+Featuring werewolves, doctors, cops and vigilantes.

 * Mafia execution, Mission games haven't been started yet: maybe you could help write them?
 ## Install and run